api-platform/docs/core/content-negotiation.md

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/formats?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="Formats screencast"><br>Watch the Formats screencast</a></p>

-API Platform Core will automatically detect the best resolving format depending on:
+API Platform will automatically detect the best resolving format depending on:

 * enabled formats (see below)
 * the requested format, specified in either [the `Accept` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) or as an extension appended to the URL